memgraph/docs/docs/import-data/kafka/overview.md

 ## 2. Define a transformation module

-A transformation module is a user-defined program that receives data from a stream and returns processed data in the form of Cypher queries.
+A transformation module is a user-defined module that receives data from a stream and returns processed data in the form of Cypher queries.
 The most common formats are: